full-stack-hackers/cicd-guide/GUIDE.md

 Now you should be able to access your app at your custom domain!
 I'm sure that was a lot of work and possibly frustration though, so the next step will be to automate the deployment as well!

-## HTTPS

-> If you need to server over https, for example, using a `.dev` domain, follow this guide to set up nginx as a reverse proxy for your node app: https://lengstorf.com/deploy-nodejs-ssl-digitalocean/

 ## Next